arioso-collective/arioso_music_social/README.md

     - Implement some form of music REST API (Spotify API)
     - Continue researching Firebase Deployment
     - Work with frontend team to develop JWT Token functionality
+    - Assist frontend and backend team with debugging as needed

 ## Contact
 Created by Juluissa Elias, Aaron Reed, Cameron Salazar, and Sebastian Zeidler.